Tomato Basil Shrimp and Polenta

 This post may contain affiliate links.
 Please read my disclosure policy.

-This is a quick and simple recipe to add to your file: Flavor-packed shrimp in a garlicky tomato and basil sauce, served over creamy, cheesy polenta.
+This shrimp and polenta recipe is one of our favorite simple dinner ideas, perfect for an elevated weeknight or weekend meal.
+Flavorful shrimp in a garlicky tomato and basil sauce are served over creamy, cheesy polenta.
 It’s like shrimp and grits, Italian-style!

-When I have a serious craving for shrimp, I usually turn to my favorite Garlic Butter Shrimp Pasta, a simple dish of buttery, garlicky shrimp tangled up with spaghetti, linguine or fettuccine pasta.
+When it’s time to explore my collection of seafood recipes, I usually turn to my favorite Garlic Butter Shrimp Pasta, a satisfying dish of buttery, garlicky shrimp tangled up with spaghetti, linguine or fettuccine pasta.

-But sometimes we’re in the mood for something other than pasta (can you believe it?!) or other times I’m cooking for people who are gluten intolerant and avoid eating wheat.
+But if you’re in the mood for something other than pasta, or cooking for people who are gluten intolerant, this saucy shrimp and polenta hits the sweet spot.

-I like my polenta smooth, creamy-textured and full of Parmesan cheese, and I’ve perfected the recipe for soft polenta after years of making it.
+This polenta that has a smooth, creamy texture, with plenty of Parmesan cheese.
+I’ve perfected the recipe for creamy, cheesy polenta after years of making it.

 - Red bell pepper